chrischen24/cse15l-lab-reports/lab5.md

 * ### **Anonymous Student**
    *30 minutes ago in general*

   Oh my goodness thank you so much Chris you are the best TA ever.
 The issue seemed to be that I was incrementing the wrong varibale in one of my while loops.
-After I changed `index1` to `index2` in my second while loop using `vim`, the error disappeared an my tests pass now.
+After I changed `index1` to `index2` in my second while loop using `vim`, the error disappeared and now when I run `bash test.sh`, my tests pass now.
 Since I was indexing the wrong variable in the while loop, the loop never ended, causing the test to time out.

   ![Image](studentsuccess.png) ![Image](fileafterfix.png)